Sailing for Scouts

 The Glenmore Sailing Club has been teaching youth sailing skills for decades.
 Courses are taught using the Optimist sailboat (photo above).

-This 3-hour course, during May and June, is a good place to start.
-This course is offered six times per week and includes theory and a minimum of 1 hour of sailing.
+This 3-hour course, during May and June, is offered six times per week and includes safety and sailing theory and a minimum of 1 hour of sailing.

 - Thursday evening (6-9pm), or